Wausau station: Adaptive reuse

 After Wausau Insurance acquired the building it announced plans to deconstruct the old depot and rebuild it on their new corporate campus.
 Although train service was gone the depot had become part of the city's identity and local residents mounted a campaign to preserve the station.
 The depot was saved when the local historical commission found a new tenant for the building, the local Boy Scout council who would use the renovated depot from 1980-2000.
 After the council moved to new quarters occupancy changed over several times until 2015 when it again became vacant.
 In 2018 it was purchased by its current owners and renovated into a cocktail lounge.

 In 1999 a Boston-based corporation acquired Wausau Insurance.
 The station continued to be used in their advertising until 2009 when the Wausau brand was discontinued.

 Replica station

-In 1980 Wausau Insurance built an exact replica of the original station at 1800 Westwood Drive.
+In 1980 Wausau Insurance built an exact replica of the original station at 1800 Westwood Center Boulevard.
 It never had a physical connection to any railroad but was used for corporate meetings and entertainment.
-In 2015 it became an event rental facility.
+In 2015 it became a meeting and event rental facility.